AlvaroEtxague/BadRabbitRestaurant/README.md

 - We are a unique place for meat lovers with a diverse menu in a great social location.
 - We would like to improve our online presence by having a website that allows simple navigation and where users can make a reservation.

-### Tech:

-- I wanted to present a minimalist approach in this page while also giving users the most relevant information about the restaurant.

-- The website will be fully responsive and should follow a "mobile first" approach.

-- Users will be presented with a Home, Menu and Contact Us pages as well as a Bookings page where they can complete a simple form and make a reservation through the website.

-- Social media links will be available in the footer.

 ### Why would a user want this:

 - The client asked to keep simplicity and focus on giving users valuable content only.